Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/staff-of-charming.md

 aliases: ["Staff of Charming"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-201. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+201. Available in the SRD."
 ---
 # Staff of Charming
 *Staff, major, rare (requires attunement by a bard, cleric, druid, sorcerer, warlock, or wizard)*